 Work with Us

-To discuss potential partnerships with the Center for Civic Design, please contact Justin Ferguson, executive director of CCD and assistant dean of Estopinal College.
+To discuss potential partnerships with the Center for Civic Design, please contact Tarek Mahfouz, Associate Dean of the College of Architecture and Planning and Professor of Construction Management.